dtrckd/pymake/Readme.md

 ###### Run experiments
-With parallell :
+With gnu-parallel :

-    zymake cmd ExpTensor | parralle [opt]  # to make run a list of experience in parallel
+    zymake cmd ExpeID --script ./fit.py | parallel [opt]  # to make run a list of experience in parallel

 ######  Results Analysis